individual-brain-charting/public_analysis_code/ibc_data/README.md

 ## Main *versus* All contrasts
 __main_contrasts.tsv__ contains only the contrasts depicting the most relevant effects-of-interest.
 Importantly, these contrasts are linearly independent between them.

 __all_contrasts.tsv__ contains all possible contrasts that can be extracted from the task paradigm.

-Note that the reverse contrasts are not listed in the 'main_contrasts.tsv' as well as contrasts formed by elementary conditions.
+Note: Reverse contrasts are not listed in the 'main_contrasts.tsv' as well as contrasts formed by elementary conditions.
 Yet, if a main contrast is composed by an active condition and a control condition, we also include the contrast formed by the control condition *vs.* baseline in the 'main_contrasts.tsv'.